Chris1221/goldi/cran-comments.md

+## Release Summary

+This is the second release of `goldi`.
+It resolves an unstated LLAPACK dependency which caused CRAN checks to fail on solaris-sparc and solaris-x86.
+My apologies for the error.

 ## Test environments
 * Local OS X Install, R 3.3.1 + R Devel
 * Linux Ubuntu 12.04 LTS Server Edition 64 bit (through Travis-CI), R 3.3.1 + R Devel